The best triathlon bikes reviewed

 Brakes

-Despite the presence of levers, it can often appear as though triathlon bikes don’t have any brake callipers.
+But on older rim-brake models it can often appear as though they don’t have any brake callipers.
 Aerodynamics is the reason for their apparent invisibility as bike designers look for ways to keep them out of the airflow.

 Hiding the front brake behind the fork or integrating it into the fork’s structure is a popular solution, as is mounting the rear brake behind the bottom bracket, underneath the chainstays.